zooniverse/front-end-monorepo/docs/arch/adr-22.md

 Marks created by the _InterctionLayer_ are added to a new drawing task annotation, for the current classification, when we click Next or Done to complete the current task.

+Pointer event support is polyfilled in older browsers with [PEP](https://github.com/jquery/PEP).

 ### The drawing model

 A drawing task has drawing tools.
 Each tool creates marks.
 On task completion, a drawing annotation is created, which is an array of all drawn marks.
 Each mark has a corresponding React component which renders the SVG for that particular shape.